 Using a Squeegee

 You might also want to use a squeegee instead of a sponge.
 Many people prefer this method to get a streak-free finish on their windows.
-You can purchase a tool that allows you to scrub the glass and squeegee off the cleaner all in one.
+You can purchase a tool that allows you to scrub the glass and squeeze off the cleaner all in one.
 This model from Unger is perfect for cleaning your windows quickly and efficiently.

 When you clean with a squeegee, you will first dampen it with the vinegar cleaning solution.
 Work on cleaning the windows from the top down.
 Between each stroke of the squeegee, be sure to wipe off the edges to prevent runs and streaks on your newly washed windows.